section-engineering-education/engineering-education/articles/data-lake-vs-data-warehouse-vs-database/index.md

 A data lake is a centralized storage repository that allows the storage of structured, unstructured, and semi-structured data.
 Data lakes allow you to store data in its original format (raw form) without the need to transform or process it at the time.

 It is much cheaper and flexible to store data in a data lake than in a data warehouse.
 Despite this, you should not replace a data lake with a [relational database](https://www.codecademy.com/articles/what-is-rdbms-sql#) or data warehouses.
-Relational databases use a structure that enables easier information identification and access in relation to other pieces of data in the database.
+Relational databases use a structure that enables easier information identification and access concerning other data pieces in the database.

 Some of the most popular data lakes are [Amazon S3](https://aws.amazon.com/s3/), [Google Cloud Storage](https://cloud.google.com/storage), and [Apache Hadoop](https://hadoop.apache.org/).

 ### **An overview of data warehouse**

-A data warehouse refers to a storage location that hosts large amounts of structured data, from one or more sources, into a centralized place.
-Unlike a data lake that stores unprocessed data, a data warehouse stores already filtered data processed for a specified purpose.
+A data warehouse refers to a storage location that hosts large amounts of structured data, from one or more sources, in a centralized place.
+Unlike a data lake that stores unprocessed data, data warehouse stores already filtered data processed for a specified purpose.

 Data warehousing includes the construction and usage of databases.
 Data warehousing also involves data consolidations, data integration, and data cleaning.
 Data warehouse construction includes the integration of data from multiple heterogeneous sources.
 It must support decision making, analytical reporting, and structures or [ad hoc queries](https://www.techopedia.com/definition/30581/ad-hoc-query-sql-programming).